PSYCHO SANTA STORY

 Starting on May 27, 1994, the Eagles were scheduled for 6 nights of reunion concerts at the Irvine Meadows Amphitheater and were staying nearby at The Four Seasons on Fashion Island, in Newport Beach.
 Knowing the band was staying at this hotel, I booked my wife and me there, too, for several nights as I had tickets to four of their six opening night concerts.
 I was informed shortly after my arrival at the hotel by their road and security manager Mr. Smokey Wendall that there would be no autographs, no attempts for any autographs and that it may be best that I simply check out of the hotel.
 After the concert that night, I took the advice of Mr. Wendall and did check out of the hotel the following morning.

 It was later on the following week, I was served a restraining order from the legal camp of Don Felder instructing me through the terms of this order, to stay away from Don Felder.
-Thus, I strictly complied.
-At least I did for the next 14 years.
-It was at this time I felt perhaps enough time had gone by whereas I can meet this man, again, on an entire new set of terms.
-It was his book signing.
+Thus, I strictly complied, sort of.
+As time went on for the next 14 years, I was able to obtain Don’s signature in and among a very public crowd of other fans at the Katrina Concert, some golf tournaments and again at the NAMM shows.
+Then, came his autobiography and book signing:

-On May 6, 2008, Don Felder, Don Felder appeared at Barnes and Noble Bookstore at the Santa Monica Third Street Promenade, for the opening night of a month-long book tour.
+On May 6, 2008, Don Felder, appeared at Barnes and Noble Bookstore at the Santa Monica Third Street Promenade, for the opening night of a month-long book tour.

 I took my turn in line with the 30 or so others that were there getting Don Felder’s just-released autobiography book, Heaven and Hell: My Life In The Eagles (1974-2001), to be signed.
 After the book signing was over, I walked up to him where he was seated at a table, along with his staff and staff from the bookstore.
 I introduced myself, finally, on my terms, explained myself, and apologized, as best and honestly as I could.
 In the case of Mr. Don Felder, I simply wanted to right a wrong and show him that I was nothing more than a fan.